What Should I Eat Before A Yoga Workout?

 In addition to water, coconut water can be a great hydrating option before your yoga practice.
 It’s rich in electrolytes, such as potassium and magnesium, which are essential for maintaining proper hydration and muscle function.
 Opt for natural and unsweetened coconut water to avoid added sugars.

-See also What Are The Best Yoga Workouts For Seniors?
+See also Are There Quick Yoga Workouts For Busy Days?

 Herbal Tea